 Fresh Pineapple Pina Colada

 I’ve got another Hawaiian inspired post for you today!
-I just posted my Salted Dark Chocolate Macadamia Fudge recipe the other day and told you it was inspired by my recent trip to Maui, and this Fresh Pineapple Pina Colada is no different.
+This Fresh Pineapple Pina Colada is inspired by my recent trip to Maui.
 I could post tropical recipes all the way through the fall, I enjoyed my vacation so much!

 We will see. 🙂

 In Maui, however, I knew I was going to have a pina colada — lord knows I hadn’t had one since the late 80’s or early 90’s.
 Yes, I was drinking pina coladas when some of you were in diapers…or maybe not even born yet.
 I’m aging myself, I know, but that’s the way it is. 🙂